Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
-The image consists of three sub-images labeled (a), (b), and (c), each depicting different configurations of a differential amplifier circuit with common-mode feedback.
+The image consists of three subfigures (a), (b), and (c), each depicting different configurations of a differential amplifier circuit with common-mode feedback (CMFB) mechanisms.

+### Subfigure (a):
-(a) The first sub-image shows a basic differential amplifier circuit.
-It includes:
+This subfigure shows a basic differential amplifier circuit without explicit common-mode feedback.
+The circuit includes the following components:
-- Two NMOS transistors, M1 and M2, forming the differential pair with their sources connected to a current source ISS.
-- The gates of M1 and M2 are connected to the input signals Vin and a reference voltage.
+- **Transistors M1 and M2**: These are the input differential pair transistors.
+The gate of M1 is connected to the input voltage \( V_{in} \), while the gate of M2 is connected to a reference voltage.
+- **Transistors M3 and M4**: These are the load transistors for the differential pair, forming a current mirror.
-- The drains of M1 and M2 are connected to the sources of PMOS transistors M3 and M4, respectively.
+- **Transistors M5 and M6**: These transistors are connected to the drains of M3 and M4, respectively, and provide the differential output voltages \( V_{out1} \) and \( V_{out2} \).
-- The gates of M3 and M4 are connected to a bias voltage Vb1.
-- The drains of M3 and M4 are connected to the power supply VDD.
-- The output voltages Vout1 and Vout2 are taken from the drains of M5 and M6, respectively.
-- M5 and M6 are PMOS transistors with their gates connected to Vb1 and their sources connected to VDD.
-- M7 and M8 are NMOS transistors with their gates connected to Vb2 and their sources connected to ground.
+- **Transistors M7 and M8**: These are the tail current sources for the differential pair, connected to the common source node of M1 and M2.

-(b) The second sub-image shows a common-mode feedback (CMFB) circuit.
-It includes:
-- The output voltages Vout1 and Vout2 from the differential amplifier are fed into a common-mode sense circuit labeled "CM Sense."
-- The CM Sense circuit is connected to an operational amplifier with a gain Ae.
-- The output of the operational amplifier is connected to the gates of M7 and M8, providing the common-mode feedback to stabilize the output common-mode voltage to a reference voltage VREF.

-(c) The third sub-image combines the differential amplifier circuit with the common-mode feedback circuit.
-It includes:
-- The same differential amplifier configuration as in (a) with transistors M1 to M8.
-- The output voltages Vout1 and Vout2 are fed into the CM Sense circuit.
-- The CM Sense circuit is connected to the operational amplifier with gain Ae.
-- The output of the operational amplifier is connected to the gates of M7 and M8, providing the common-mode feedback to stabilize the output common-mode voltage to VREF.
+- **Current Source \( I_{SS} \)**: This provides the bias current for the differential pair.
+- **Bias Voltages \( V_{b1} \) and \( V_{b2} \)**: These are the bias voltages for the transistors M3, M4, M5, M6, M7, and M8.

+### Subfigure (b):
+This subfigure introduces a common-mode feedback (CMFB) mechanism to the differential amplifier.
+The additional components include:
+- **CM Sense Block**: This block senses the common-mode voltage of the differential outputs \( V_{out1} \) and \( V_{out2} \).
+- **Error Amplifier \( A_e \)**: This amplifier compares the sensed common-mode voltage with a reference voltage \( V_{REF} \) and generates a feedback signal to control the common-mode voltage.

+### Subfigure (c):
+This subfigure integrates the CMFB mechanism into the differential amplifier circuit.
+The components are similar to those in subfigure (a) with the addition of the CMFB components from subfigure (b):
+- **CM Sense Block**: Senses the common-mode voltage of \( V_{out1} \) and \( V_{out2} \).
+- **Error Amplifier \( A_e \)**: Compares the sensed common-mode voltage with \( V_{REF} \) and adjusts the biasing of the tail current source \( I_{SS} \) to maintain the desired common-mode voltage.

-Overall, the image illustrates the implementation of a differential amplifier with common-mode feedback to ensure stable operation and control of the output common-mode voltage.
+In summary, the image illustrates the evolution of a differential amplifier circuit from a basic configuration (subfigure a) to one with an explicit common-mode feedback mechanism (subfigure c) to stabilize the common-mode output voltage.
 ```

 **Figure 9.60** (a) Two-stage op amp, (b) CMFB around second stage, and (c) CMFB from second stage to first stage.

 Here is the image describtion:
 ```
-The image depicts a schematic diagram of an electronic circuit, specifically a differential amplifier with common-mode feedback.
+The image depicts a schematic diagram of a differential amplifier circuit with common-mode feedback.
 Here is a detailed description of the components and their connections:

 1. **Transistors:**
-   - **M1 and M2:** These are NMOS transistors connected in a current mirror configuration.
-The source of M1 is connected to the ground, and the gate of M1 is connected to the gate and drain of M2.
+   - **M1 and M2:** These are NMOS transistors connected in a differential pair configuration.
+Their sources are connected together and to a current source (represented by a circle with an arrow pointing upwards).
-   - **M3 and M4:** These are PMOS transistors with their sources connected to the positive supply voltage (V_DD).
-The gates of M3 and M4 are connected together and to the drain of M2.
+   - **M3 and M4:** These are PMOS transistors connected as the load for the differential pair M1 and M2.
+Their sources are connected to the supply voltage \( V_{DD} \), and their drains are connected to the drains of M1 and M2, respectively.
-   - **M5 and M6:** These are PMOS transistors with their sources connected to V_DD.
-The gates of M5 and M6 are connected together and to the drain of M4.
+   - **M5 and M6:** These are PMOS transistors connected in a current mirror configuration.
+Their sources are connected to \( V_{DD} \), and their gates are connected together.
+The drain of M5 is connected to the drain of M3, and the drain of M6 is connected to the drain of M4.
-   - **M7 and M8:** These are NMOS transistors with their sources connected to the ground.
-The gates of M7 and M8 are connected together and to the output of the error amplifier.
+   - **M7 and M8:** These are NMOS transistors connected in a current mirror configuration.
+Their sources are connected to ground, and their gates are connected together.
+The drain of M7 is connected to the drain of M5, and the drain of M8 is connected to the drain of M6.

-2. **Current Source:**
+2. **Nodes:**
-   - There is a current source connected to the source of M1 and the drain of M2, providing a constant current.
+   - **X and Y:** These are the input nodes of the differential amplifier, connected to the gates of M1 and M2, respectively.

-3. **Error Amplifier:**
+   - **\( V_{out1} \) and \( V_{out2} \):** These are the output nodes of the differential amplifier, taken from the drains of M3 and M4, respectively.

+3. **Common-Mode Feedback (CMFB) Circuit:**
-   - The error amplifier (A_e) has a differential input with the non-inverting input (+) connected to a reference voltage (V_REF) and the inverting input (-) connected to the common-mode sense resistor (R_CM).
+   - **Error Amplifier (A_e):** This is an operational amplifier used for common-mode feedback.
+It has a non-inverting input connected to a reference voltage \( V_{REF} \) and an inverting input connected to a common-mode sense circuit.

-4. **Common-Mode Sense:**
+   - **\( R_{CM} \):** This is a resistor used in the common-mode sense circuit to sense the common-mode voltage of the outputs \( V_{out1} \) and \( V_{out2} \).
-   - The common-mode sense circuit includes a resistor (R_CM) connected between the output of the error amplifier and the inverting input of the error amplifier.
+   - The output of the error amplifier is connected to the current source that biases the differential pair M1 and M2.

-5. **Outputs:**
-   - The circuit has two outputs, V_out1 and V_out2, taken from the drains of M5 and M6, respectively.

-6. **Connections:**
-   - The gates of M3 and M4 are connected to the nodes labeled X and Y, respectively.
+4. **Power Supply:**
+   - **\( V_{DD} \):** This is the positive supply voltage connected to the sources of the PMOS transistors M3, M4, M5, and M6.
-   - The drains of M3 and M4 are connected to the sources of M5 and M6, respectively.
+   - **Ground:** The negative supply voltage (ground) is connected to the sources of the NMOS transistors M1, M2, M7, and M8.

-The circuit is designed to amplify the differential signal while rejecting the common-mode signal, with the error amplifier and common-mode sense circuit ensuring proper common-mode feedback.
+The circuit operates as follows:
+- The differential pair M1 and M2 amplifies the difference between the input signals at nodes X and Y.
+- The PMOS transistors M3 and M4 act as active loads for the differential pair, converting the differential current into a differential voltage at nodes \( V_{out1} \) and \( V_{out2} \).
+- The current mirrors formed by M5, M6, M7, and M8 ensure that the currents through the differential pair are mirrored and balanced.
+- The common-mode feedback circuit senses the common-mode voltage of the outputs and adjusts the bias current through the differential pair to maintain a stable common-mode output voltage.

+This configuration is commonly used in analog integrated circuits to achieve high gain and common-mode rejection.
 ```

 **Figure 9.61** Equivalent CMFB loop to determine the number of poles.